HavenInc/janus_old/README.md

 - The `Slack` model.
 This is where your custom code will live, and where you'll add the libraries of your choosing to communicate with Slack.

 ### Option 1
 Create an API that responds to a specific Slack channel when a specific trigger word is used in a message.
+Heads up: this option requires SSL communication from Slack to an internet-accessible endpoint.

 ### Option 2
 Create a small form with fields for **channel** and **message** (or use the API Explorer with these as a payload).
 When this form is submitted, it posts a message to the specified channel using a custom API endpoint on the Slack model (see below).